miner/herbert/README.md

 * Users may extend the schema system in two ways: (1) by declaring new schema terms (predicates) and (2) by naming schema expressions.
 Schema predicates are associated with Clojure predicate functions.
-A named schema expression is a convenient way to encapsulate constraint.
+A named schema expression is a convenient way to encapsulate a constraint.
 The `conform` function (and variants) take a `context` argument which is a map with two keys:
   `:predicates` and `:expressions`.
 The value for :predicates is a map of symbols to vars.
 The vars name Clojure functions that implement the predicate test for the key symbol.
 If the predicate is parameterized, the implementing function should take those paramenters first.
 In all cases, the last argument should be the item in question.
 Note, the predicate should accept all values for consideration without throwing an exception.
-For example, the `even` schema predicate is implemented with a test of `integer?` as well as `even?` since the latter will throw on non-integer values.
+For example, the `even` schema predicate is implemented with a test of `integer?` as well as `even?` because the latter will throw on non-integer values.
 The default predicates are defined in the var `miner.herbert/default-predicates`.
 The :expressions value should be a vector of alternating symbol and schema-expression pairs (as in a `let` form).
 The schema expressions are processed in